-- be either a New Zealand citizen or permanent resident - have a PhD, or have completed all requirements for their PhD to be conferred at the time of application - be supported by a New Zealand-based research organisation, with a supporting declaration that affirms that: - The applicant satisfies the eligibility criteria - The applicant has good potential to develop and progress their research career - It will employ the applicant at least for the duration of the Fellowship - It will facilitate the provision of support and facilities to enable the applicant to succeed in their Fellowship for the duration of the Fellowship.
+- be either a New Zealand citizen or permanent resident (i.e. hold a New Zealand Permanent Resident Visa). - have a PhD, or have completed all requirements for their PhD to be conferred at the time of application - be supported by a New Zealand-based research organisation, with a supporting declaration that affirms that: - The applicant satisfies the eligibility criteria - The applicant has good potential to develop and progress their research career - It will employ the applicant at least for the duration of the Fellowship - It will facilitate the provision of support and facilities to enable the applicant to succeed in their Fellowship for the duration of the Fellowship.